Last updated on May 3rd, 2023 at 09:39 am

 If you spend any amount of time online, you’ll quickly run across conspiracy theories of all types.
 One of those theories is that lb and kg plates are the same thing, just labeled differently.

-Those that hold this view say that since most people will never actually weigh their plates, companies get away with this mislabelling.
+Those who hold this view say that since most people will never actually weigh their plates, companies get away with this mislabelling.
 In their view, all lb plates are just kg plates that have been labeled with the closest lb alternative.

 This remained true across Fringe Sport, Vulcan, and American Barbell as well.
-I cannot speak to the low end, made in China plates you find on Amazon or other online sources, but I suspect this is true across all brands of weight plates.
+I cannot speak to the low-end, made-in-China plates you find on Amazon or other online sources, but I suspect this is true across all brands of weight plates.

 My first set of “real” plates was a set of competition bumpers from Titan Fitness.
 I’m a big fan of Titan for some things, but bumper plates are no longer one of them.
-The smell coming from these plates was unbearable and it didn’t go away over time.
+The smell coming from these plates was unbearable, and it didn’t go away over time.

 I should have taken my own advice and bought nice to start with.
 Instead, I ended up buying twice.

-I replaced them with this set of virgin rubber bumper plates from Fringe Sport and I haven’t looked back (seriously, check them out if you are in the market for plates, they are amazing!).
+I replaced them with this set of virgin rubber bumper plates from Fringe Sport, and I haven’t looked back (seriously, check them out if you are in the market for plates; they are amazing!).
 I bought the lb versions for myself, but they also come in the kilo variety.

 Reasons to use kg/kilo plates